the-other-mariana/3dsmax-plugins/10082020/README.md

 The `parameters` function has parameter variables that connect IU input.
 Write `ui:UI_NameOfSpinner` so that it connects.<br />

-Select Object > Right click > EditPoly > Vertex view.
+Select Object > Right click > Covert To > EditPoly > Vertex view.
 Activate `Snap` (button with a 3 and a magnet) to grab vertices easily with mouse.
 Also, during Vertex View, you can select a vertex and under `Selection` you can see which number of vertex you are selecting.<br />

 `on build mesh` is one of the functions of `simpleObject` object inside 3dsMax.
 Also, `simpleObject` is a centered object in [0, 0, 0].<br />